Wild DFW: Explore the Amazing Nature Around Dallas-Fort Worth

 Friends of LLELA’s Denton County: North Texas Nature Hotspot (nature tourism panel)

-Native Plant Society of Texas, Dallas chapter: Never Seen North Texas Nature the Same Way Again
+Native Plant Society of Texas, Dallas chapter: Never See North Texas Nature the Same Way Again

 Texas Master Naturalists, Blackland Prairie chapter: A Deep Dive into the North Texas Ecotone & its Natural Wonders